baselift/quercus-scraper/README.md

 - [x] Have the extension only work if Quercus is open
 - [x] Implement way to grab the course names
-- [ ] Use React to dynamically display the courses for user to choose which to scrape
+- [x] Use React to dynamically display the courses for user to choose which to scrape
+- [ ] "Scout out" each course webpage to see where resources are stored (presence of "media gallery", "modules", "pages", front page)
-- [ ] Scrape the course sites
+- [ ] Implement the ability to download files and vidoes, grab screenshots or html files of pages